jhallen/joes-sandbox/ansi_cpm/README.md

 # ANSI CP/M Emulator

 This emulator allows you to execute CP/M commands on UNIX (Linux or Cygwin).

-A CP/M command can be provided on the command line, otherwise you will get the CP/M command prompt.
+If a CP/M command is provided on the command line, it is executed immediately.
+For example, this will start WordStar:

+	cpm ws

+Otherwise, you will get the CP/M command prompt:

+	cpm
+	A>

 By default, BDOS is emulated so that the current directory in UNIX appears as the __A>__ drive from CP/M.  The BDOS emulation can be optionally